How to Get the Intune Enrollment errors Outta Your Ass

 Yes, why not?
 Another error we could encounter when enrolling a device into Intune.

-The above error 0x8018002b could be thrown at you because of multiple reasons.
+The above error 0x8018002b could be thrown at you for multiple reasons.
 Let’s take a look at some of them

 • UPN ISSUES